csebooks/operating-systems/content.en/process-synchronization/_index.md

 The request and release of resources may be system calls, as explained in Chapter 2.
 Examples are the request() and release() of a device, open() and close() of a file, and allocate() and free() memory system calls.
 Similarly, as we saw in Chapter 6, request and release can be accomplished through the wait() and signal() operations on semaphores and through acquire() and release() of a mutex lock.
 For each use of a kernel-managed resource by a thread, the operating system checks to make sure that the thread has requested and has been allocated the resource.
 A system table records whether each resource is free or allocated.
 For each resource that is allocated, the table also records the thread to which it is allocated.
 If a thread requests a resource that is currently allocated to another thread, it can be added to a queue of threads waiting for this resource.

-Aset of threads is in a deadlocked statewhen every thread in the set iswait- ing for an event that can be caused only by another thread in the set.
+A set of threads is in a deadlocked statewhen every thread in the set iswait- ing for an event that can be caused only by another thread in the set.
 The events with which we are mainly concerned here are resource acquisition and release.
 The resources are typically logical (for example, mutex locks, semaphores, and files); however, other types of events may result in deadlocks, including read- ing from a network interface or the IPC (interprocess communication) facilities discussed in Chapter 3.

 To illustrate a deadlocked state, we refer back to the dining-philosophers problem from Section 7.1.3.
 In this situation, resources are represented by chopsticks.
 If all the philosophers get hungry at the same time, and each philosopher grabs the chopstick on her left, there are no longer any available chopsticks.
 Each philosopher is then blocked waiting for her right chopstick to become available.